vatnz-dev/sops/docs/enroute/KAI.md

 KAI shall ensure that an efficient arrival flow is managed into WN TMA from the South.

+### OHA

+KAI shall issue STAR clearances for aircraft bound for PM and OH without coordination.

 ## Coordination

 ### Oceanic